-The QX60 HYBRID utilizes two batteries in order to supply both high and low voltage.
+The Q70 HYBRID utilizes two batteries in order to supply both high and low voltage.

-2-1.1 12-Volt Battery
+2-1.1 12-volt Battery

-- The QX60 HYBRID contains a conventional lead-acid 12-volt battery. - The 12-volt battery is located in the front of the vehicle on the left side of the engine compartment. - The 12-volt battery is charged by the high-voltage battery through the DC/DC converter.
+- The Q70 HYBRID contains a conventional lead-acid 12-volt battery. - The 12-volt battery is located in the trunk, left of high voltage battery, concealed by trim cover. - The 12-volt battery is charged by the high voltage battery through the DC/DC converter.